Inaugural lecture of the Chair of design Jean Prouvé

 To understand what is at stake in this notion – imperfection – let us take up the notion of perfection and what Yanagi Soetsu14 tells us about it.
 He describes it as a closure since there is nothing more to change.
 It is perfect!
 It is static and final, with no horizon of possible transformation.
 The end of history.
 The absence of freedom.
 To it is opposed imperfection, which invites to change, to a possibility of transformation, and thus to a form of freedom.
 But Yanagi is not satisfied with this form of freedom, which is in fact bound to imperfection, itself posed in opposition to perfection.
 He then invites us to go beyond this dichotomy asserting that what he calls "true beauty" (奇数の美 - kisuu-no-bi) is in a non-dualistic totality - we are evolving here in a Buddhist thought.
 He then suggests that this beauty emerges from what he calls irregularity (歪み - yugami), when imperfection becomes identified with perfection and that "something unexplained" (不定形 - futei-kei) remains.
 Yanagi puts it this way14: "The love of the irregular is a sign of a fundamental quest for freedom."

-3.3.2.
-The tool Hamada Shōji, a great Japanese ceramist who became a Living National Treasure in 1955, had a kiln capable of holding about ten thousand pots.
+3.3.2 The tool Hamada Shōji, a great Japanese ceramist who became a Living National Treasure in 1955, had a kiln capable of holding about ten thousand pots.
 When asked about the need for such a kiln, he replied that he would be able to completely control a smaller kiln, and that he would then be the master and controller.
 With this large kiln, the "individual power" weakens so that he cannot control the kiln, and what had been called "power beyond" is needed to get a good piece16.
-He wants to work with grace from that power beyond, not toward a perfection that his mastery would impose.
+Therefore, he wants to work with grace from that power beyond, not toward a perfection that his mastery would impose.

 This idea of power beyond and irregularity, dear to the beauty and ethics as expressed by Yanagi, is also found in the work of Minagawa Akira.
 Minagawa pushes industrial embroidery to the limits of its mechanical capacities, in order to produce unpredictable and a priori unexpected imperfections, that is to say a form of irregularity, source of a unique and poetic beauty.
 Minagawa himself says: "I want the fabric to convey the feeling I experience myself when I make sketches.
 The embroidered patterns I create not only use thread to sew the design, they create a three-dimensional relief by overlapping stitches on top of each other, piercing the fabric randomly while remaining true to the light and shade of my original sketch.
 This way of doing embroidery without a fixed rule gives the feeling of hand-drawn lines."